jldengra/GCDProject/README.md

 Getting and Cleaning Data Project
 =================================

-This is a project for the peer asignment at Getting and Cleaning Data course provided by Johns Hopkins University through Coursera.
+This is a project for the peer assessment in the __Getting and Cleaning Data__ course provided by Johns Hopkins University through Coursera.
 The purpose is collect, work with, and clean a data set.

 The following file are included in this repository: